Quick Start to Scanning Tickets with a Computer

-To download the ThunderTix app, all you need to do is go to the app store on your iPhone or iPad and type “ThunderTix” into the search bar.
-Once you login, you are taken to a page listing all your events and at the top there is a search bar and an option to “Select Today’s Events”.
+To download the ThunderTix app, all you need to do is go to the app store on your iPhone, iPad or Android device and type “ThunderTix” into the search bar.
+Once downloaded, use your user login for the web application to sign in.
+You will be taken to a page listing all your events and at the top there is a search bar and an option to “Select Today’s Events”.

 To begin scanning tickets, you can either tap on “Select Today’s Events” or you can tap one of your events in the list.
 (You can always type your desired event into the search bar, if it's not near the top.)

 Tapping on “Select Today’s Events”, will take you to a new page where all your events occurring today are listed.
 You can tap the switches next to each event and then tap the “start scanning” button at the top to scan tickets for those events you selected.

 Then you need to direct the camera over the ticket's barcode.
 You will then see either a green box, meaning it's a valid ticket, or a red box, indicating it's an invalid ticket.

 If you tap on just one event to scan for, you will be taken to page where you tap on the specific performance time that you're scanning for.

 Once you've tapped on your desired performance time, you will be taken to the scanning page.
 Then, you need to direct the camera over the ticket barcode.

 Don’t worry if your events have multiple ticket types (Example: General admission, seniors and children), the results displayed by the act of scanning the ticket barcode will display the type.
 This allows you or event staff to direct the patron to a different admission gate, or ask for photo identification.
 Multiple ticket types are established during event creation, and may not be edited within the Scan Page.
 If you wish to find out more about event creation, visit our Creating Events How-To Guide.